top of page

 • Geopolitical risks in Southeast Asia have reached their highest levels since WWII.

 • The odds of an armed conflict between China and the U.S. are at 75%, based on data analyzed over 500 years.
 Yet, only 8% of experts surveyed believe it can happen in the next 10 years.
+President Xi has required that all departments be ready for war before the U.S. elections.

 • War is not inevitable but a risk of collision is heightened if both alliances stay on their current course.